Wet blasting and EHEDG

-Wet blasting makes the magnetic separator superbly suited for the food industry, and the separator therefore meets all the standards applicable to this industry, such as EN1672-2, EN ISO14159, 2006/42/EC, (EC)1935/2004 and EHEDG.
+Wet blasting makes magnetic separators ideally suited for the food industry.
+The magnetic separators from Goudsmit Magnetics comply with all guidelines applicable to this industry, such as EN1672-2, EN ISO14159, 2006/42/EC, (EG)1935/2004 and EHEDG.

-Recent research by TNO shows that it is not the surface roughness value (Ra) but rather the soil retention index (SRI) that is the determining factor for how much protein is left behind.
+Recent research by TNO shows that it is not the surface roughness value (Ra), but rather the soil retention index (SRI) that is the determining factor for how much protein is left behind.